Salary data sourced from BLS Occupational Employment and Wage Statistics (May 2025). For informational purposes only.

 Psychologist Salary in Massachusetts 2026

-BLS mean: $115,840, ninth-highest in the United States.
-Boston metro runs 12 to 18 percent above state mean.
+BLS mean: $124,560 for clinical and counseling psychologists (OEWS May 2025), sixth-highest among states and DC, with a median of $115,180.
 McLean, MGH, Brigham, Boston Children's and the Boston VA anchor the academic-medical wage benchmark.
 PSYPACT member since 2024.

 BLS mean annual wage